-(q) Significant facility – A facility that is of individual significance due to the size of its emissions relative to the aggregate emissions included in the GHG statement or its specific nature or circumstances which give rise to particular risks of material misstatement.
+(t) Significant facility – A facility that is of individual significance due to the size of its emissions relative to the aggregate emissions included in the GHG statement or its specific nature or circumstances which give rise to particular risks of material misstatement.
 (Ref: Para.
-A14–A15)
+A15–A16)

-(r) Sink – A physical unit or process that removes GHGs from the atmosphere.
+(u) Sink – A physical unit or process that removes GHGs from the atmosphere.

-(s) Source – A physical unit or process that releases GHGs into the atmosphere.
+(v) Source – A physical unit or process that releases GHGs into the atmosphere.

-(t) Type of emission – A grouping of emissions based on, for example, source of emission, type of gas, region, or facility.
+(w) Type of emission – A grouping of emissions based on, for example, source of emission, type of gas, region, or facility.

 Requirements